astrapi69/observer-pattern/README.md

 To share your changes, [submit a pull request](https://github.com/astrapi69/observer-pattern/pull/new/develop).

 Don't forget to add new units tests on your changes.

+## Contributing

+Contributions are welcome!
+If you have ideas for new features, find a bug, or want to improve the documentation, feel free to submit an issue or pull request.

+1. Fork the repository
+2. Create your feature branch (git checkout -b feature/AmazingFeature)
+3. Commit your changes (git commit -m 'Add some AmazingFeature')
+4. Push to the branch (git push origin feature/AmazingFeature)
+5. Open a Pull

+## Acknowledgements

+* Inspired by the classic design patterns described in the "Gang of Four" book.
+* Special thanks to the open-source community for their contributions and feedback.

 ## Contacting the Developers